Why I built a school-assignment app for my daughter

 The portal is a school ERP.
 It has everything.
 Attendance, fee receipts, a photo gallery, a circular about the upcoming sports day, and, buried under all of it, the actual classwork.
 Each subject is its own tab.
 Each tab is a list.
 Each list item opens a detail page written by the teacher after the school day, in the past tense, describing what happened in class.
 Most of it is a recap.
 Occasionally, in the third paragraph, there is a sentence that matters: "spelling test on Unit 5 next Tuesday."
 That sentence is the reason I am awake.

-This is a series about building a small piece of software to answer that one question, for an audience of exactly one parent and one child.
+This is a series about building a school portal assignment tracker to answer that one question, for an audience of exactly one parent and one child.
 Over the next several parts I will get into the mechanics: scraping a portal that has no API (Part 2), using a language model to separate genuine future tasks from the daily recap noise (Part 3), generating warm parent-facing summaries without paying the model twice for the same thing (Part 4), a small question-answering agent that reaches back through the year (Part 5), and how I keep an eye on what all of this costs (Part 6).
-This first part is about why it was worth building at all, which is the part I had to be honest with myself about before writing a line of code.
+This first part is about why it was worth building at all, the part worth getting clear on before writing a line of code.

 The portal is not the problem.
 The shape of the answer is.